 Even just basic functionality has been poorly thought through.
 Make a custom server, and you have to abandon it and start another one if you want to change the level.
 The tent which acts as the central hub for load-outs and readying up seems not to have been designed for VR, even though to my knowledge Onward has never been a pancake game.

 It’s also pretty appalling from the get-go that there are times when moving between menus and loading screens, where it seems to make the Quest headset hang briefly.
 This leads to the sort of frozen screens with a black outline that can make you feel instantly queasy.
 How it passed Oculus certification in this state is a matter of some astonishment.

-There is probably a battalion of people, that own nifty rifle-holder accessories for their Touch controllers, who are going to be baying for my blood on Reddit for this review.
+There is probably a battalion of people, who own nifty rifle-holder accessories for their Touch controllers, who are going to be baying for my blood on Reddit for this review.
 Honestly, chaps, save your money.
-There are far better experiences available on SideQuest (I’m pretty sure Doc means Pavlov: Shack or Contractors – Ed) for free than this woeful display of technical ineptitude.
+There are far better experiences available on SideQuest (I’m quite sure Doc means Pavlov: Shack or Contractors – Ed) for free than this woeful display of technical ineptitude.
 It serves as a textbook example of how not to convert a game for its target hardware.

-There are moments when you’re creeping forward with some friends, checking those corners, acting as a team when there are glimmers of the game Onward should be, but these are swamped by all the mistakes and deficiencies present, and it just is not good enough for a commercial release in 2020, VR or no. It actually scores an extra point for being fun with friends; but this is true of nearly any multiplayer game, appalling or no.
+There are moments when you’re creeping forward with some friends, checking those corners, acting as a team when there are glimmers of the game Onward should be, but these are swamped by all the mistakes and deficiencies present, and it just is not good enough for a commercial release in 2020, VR or no. It scores an extra point for being fun with friends; but this is true of nearly any multiplayer game, appalling or no.